 6. Advanced cleaning

-I will now explain how to gain a few more GB.
-As I don’t consider it safe to do by everyone, only experienced users should follow these advices.
+I will now explain how to free a few more gigabytes.
+As I don’t consider it safe to do by everyone, only experienced users should follow these steps.
 If your system become unstable or unusable, you understand that you are the only responsible.

 6.1 Delete the backup files after a Service Pack installation